scrabbletank/farhome-rules/monstroustreasure.md

 |6/4|-1/0|5/2|-1/0|1/0|-2/0|

 ___
-***Twin-Heads.*** The ettin rolls initiative twice, taking two turns but only can only move once.
+***Twin-Heads.*** The Ettin rolls initiative twice, taking two turns but only can only move once.
 Effects that Blind, Charm, Stun, or Daze have no effect unless they effect both heads.

 **Actions**
 This creature can only make 1 attack with the Great Club and Bone Axe each turn.